-At the moment we divide our coverage of radio technology standards into two categories:
+We organize our coverage of radio standards into two categories:

 Student radio.
 College radio stations are typically considered to be public radio radio stations in the way that they are funded by donation and grants.
 The term “Public radio” generally refers to classical music, jazz, and news.
 A more accurate term is community radio, as most staff are volunteers, although many radio stations limit staff to current or recent students instead of anyone from the local community.
 There has been a fair amount of drama over student-run radio station history; a topic we steer away from.